neonmik/Wave-Machine-Firmware/README.md

     - USB:

-        - Feature: Add some kinda of dynamic RAM drive, to allow reading and writing of file form MSC.
+        - Feature: Add code to use SD drive as patch storage, to allow reading and writing of file form MSC - In development.